Tylenol Pediatric Dosage Calculator

 - Finally, it divides the total milligrams by the specific concentration of the medication form selected.

-- This gives you the exact volume in milliliters or the number of tablets to administer safely.
+- This gives you the estimated volume in milliliters or the number of tablets to administer safely.

 What Your Safe Acetaminophen Dosage Means

-The calculated result tells you exactly how much medicine to give in a single dose to treat your child's current symptoms.
+The calculated result provides an estimate of how much medicine to give in a single dose to treat your child's current symptoms.
 It also provides a critical daily maximum to prevent liver toxicity from overdose.

 Mild Symptoms (Low Grade Fever)